Cutie Honey Flash: Plot

-Honey Kisaragi is a 16-year-old perfectly normal, beautiful high school student... until her scientist father is kidnapped by the evil organization Panther Claw, that is.
-However, her father left behind a device that she can use to transform into the pink-haired sword-wielding heroine, Cutie Honey.
-Aided by Seiji Hayami, a private eye who specializes in Panther Claw, and the mysterious "Twilight Prince", she fights members of Panther Claw in order to rescue her father.
+Honey Kisaragi is a 16-year-old perfectly normal, beautiful high school student attending the unisex Saint Chapel Academy... until her scientist father is kidnapped by the evil organization Panther Claw, that is.
+However, her father left behind a device that she can use to transform into the pinkish red-haired sword-wielding heroine, Cutie Honey.
+Aided by Seiji Hayami, a private eye who specializes in Panther Claw, and the mysterious "Twilight Prince" known as Zera, she fights members of Panther Claw in order to rescue her father.

 Characters

 Like New Cutie Honey before it, Cutie Honey Flash makes references to other series from Cutie Honey creator Go Nagai.
 Recurring Honey characters Honey Kisaragi, Seiji, Danbei, Natsuko, Panther Zora, Sister Jill, and Miharu made a return, along with Alphonne, Principal Pochi (as a poodle).

 Main characters

 The protagonist of the series, as with other Cutie Honey media, is Honey Kisaragi.
 However, unlike other Cutie Honey incarnations, Honey is not an android but possesses a fully functional human body including reproductive capabilities.
 Consequently, she is indeed a 16-year-old girl at the beginning of the series, not a robot posing as one.
-Honey studies at the boarding school, St. Chapel Academy, along with best friend Natsuko Aki (who is nicknamed "Nat-chan") from the original 1970s version of Honey.
-The academy's faculty includes former Honey characters as well: here, Miharu returns as a dreaded teacher, while Danbei Hayami is the academy's director.
+Honey studies at the boarding school, St. Chapel Academy (which has both girls and boys attending the school instead of being a girls only school like in previous installments), along with best friend Natsuko Aki (who is nicknamed "Nat-chan") from the original 1970s version of Honey.
+The academy's faculty includes former Honey characters as well: here, Miharu returns as a dreaded school teacher, while Danbei Hayami is the academy's director.
 Later in the series, Alphonne, also from the original Cutie Honey, appears as Danbei's older sister.

 Honey receives help, advice, and white flowers from a mysterious "Twilight Prince" (Tasogare no Prince).
 Among the things the prince gives Honey are objects invented by her father, the scientist Takeshi Kisaragi.
-Honey can use the Atmospheric Element Condenser in her body, by pressing her choker and saying the phrase "Honey Flash", to transform in various ways and can heal from otherwise grievous wounds in a matter of hours.
-Much like the original version, she possesses the Honey Boomerang and Silver Fleuret as her weapons.
+Honey can use the Atmospheric Element Condenser by pressing her choker and saying the phrase "Honey Flash", to transform in various ways and can heal from otherwise grievous wounds in a matter of hours.
+Much like the original version, she possesses the Honey Boomerang and Honey Fleuret as her weapons.
 Honey can transform into a variety of personas in this series; she can change into versions of Hurricane Honey and Cutie Honey from the 1970s versions, as well as these: